Dniel97/RedSea/readme.md

     A music downloader for Tidal.

     positional arguments:
     urls                    The URLs to download.
 You may need to wrap the URLs in double quotes if you have issues downloading.

     optional arguments:
     -h, --help              show this help message and exit -p PRESET, --preset PRESET
                             Select a download preset.
 Defaults to Lossless only.
                             See /config/settings.py for presets
     -a ACCOUNT, --account ACCOUNT
-                            Select an account to use.
-Defaults to desktop account as defined in /config/accounts.json
+                            Select a session/account to use.
+Defaults to the "default" session.
+If it does not exist, you will be prompted to create one
     -s, --skip            Pass this flag to skip track and continue when a track does not meet the requested quality